Chart Color Schemes

 Caves Beach hosts an older demographic, ranking in the top quartile nationwide

-The median age of Caves Beach is 49, which exceeds the Rest of NSW figure of 43 and is higher than Australia's median age of 38.
-Compared to the Rest of NSW average, the 65-74 cohort is notably over-represented in Caves Beach at 15.4%, while the 25-34 year-olds are under-represented at 6.1%.
-This concentration of the 65-74 age group is well above the national average of 9.4%.
-Between 2021 and present, the 15 to 24 age group has grown from 11.5% to 12.6% of the population.
-Conversely, the 25 to 34 cohort has declined from 7.0% to 6.1%.
-Looking ahead to 2041, demographic projections reveal significant shifts in Caves Beach's age structure.
-The 75 to 84 age cohort is projected to grow by 145 people (41%), increasing from 353 to 499.
-Meanwhile, the 15 to 24 age group is projected to grow by a modest 5% (23 people).
+Caves Beach has a median age of 49, which is higher than Rest of NSW's figure of 43 and significantly above Australia's median age of 38.
+The 65-74 age group is notably over-represented in Caves Beach at 15.4%, compared to the Rest of NSW average, while the 25-34 cohort is under-represented at 6.1%.
+This concentration of the 65-74 age group is well above the national figure of 9.4%.
+Between January 2021 and present, the 15 to 24 age group has increased from 11.5% to 12.6% of the population.
+Conversely, the 25 to 34 cohort has decreased from 7.0% to 6.1%.
+Looking ahead to 2041, demographic projections indicate significant shifts in Caves Beach's age structure.
+The 75 to 84 age cohort is projected to grow by 152 people (44%), increasing from 346 to 499.
+Meanwhile, the 15 to 24 cohort is projected to grow by a modest 6%, adding 32 people.